 - Without the ability to scale, bringing the build cost down is crucial: even in the current climate of limited competition, modular has proven cost advantage.

 The smallest of the small sites are unlikely to be brought forward by even SME housebuilders: in these cases, quick, low-cost self-build options are needed.
-At an event on 6 July hosted by In2Space, a designer of compact housing solutions, Founder Joe Teakle shared lessons from his project in Sutton.
+This July, In2Space, a designer of compact housing solutions, Founder Joe Teakle shared lessons from his project in Sutton.

 The company’s approach to delivering homes mixes traditional and modern methods of construction with green technologies.
 The homes are “A rated” for energy efficiency, generating their own through photovoltaic panels connected to air source heat pumps with hot water storage tanks.
 An experiment in optimising space, the homes are built to London Plan space standards and are compliant with building regulations, but designed with constrained, difficult urban sites in mind.

-Future In2Space schemes will aim for a build time of 12 weeks, with the pilot project seeing competition of two buildings in 18 weeks, with just two to three crew on site each day.
-The design and build cost of these inherently more expensive high spec ‘prototype’ units was circa £150k for the one bed unit and £180k for the two bed.
-The hope is that the model might also prove an interesting option for housing associations and community-led housing groups as the price reduces.
+While the pilot delivered two buildings in 18 weeks with just two to three crew on site each day, future In2Space schemes will aim for a build time of 12 weeks.
+These ‘prototype’ units are inherently more expensive (circa £150k for the one bed unit and £180k for the two bed) but the hope is that the model might prove a viable option for housing associations and community-led housing groups as the price reduces.